Wologman/Mental_Health/02_Giftedness & Multipotentiality.md

 #### So the winner for me is: The Einstein
 This seems like the best end-goal for me.
 But I should stay open and mindful of the other models as opportunities come and go.
+For example today's *cutting edge* thing, can be tomorrow's *good enough* thing.
+Then I can start something new for the cutting edge.
+So it's a mix of Einstein and Phoenix.

 **20 hours *good enough* on-site job** - Engineering, programming, GIS programming, machine-vision.
 Needs to meet the need for human company, I just don't thrive doing full time remote.
 Even if this means moving location, it's worth it.
 - **Enough renumeration** to make ends meet on it's own so I don't need to worry about finance.
 Achievable with my modest lifestyle.